MicrosoftDocs/win32/desktop-src/Controls/lvm-setitemstate.md

 - Commctrl.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # LVM\_SETITEMSTATE message

 Changes the state of an item in a list-view control.
-You can send this message explicitly or by using the [**ListView\_SetItemState**](listview-setitemstate.md) macro.
+You can send this message explicitly or by using the [**ListView\_SetItemState**](/windows/win32/Commctrl/nf-commctrl-listview_setitemstate?branch=master) macro.

 ## Parameters